-You will submit these assignments by first taking a quick, clean digital photo of the work (cropping the photo if possible), and subsequently posting each assignment to iLearn before the start of class on the day it is due.
+You will submit these assignments by first taking a quick, clean digital photo of the work (cropping the photo if possible), and posting each assignment to iLearn before the start of class on the day it is due.
 For each assignment you will enter your last name first, followed by your first, then post your image(s), add any reflective text required (I will specify the particular requirements for each assignment), or, in some cases, upload a PDF, PPT, or other file.
-This will serve as a gallery to share with your classmates, as well as a place for me to respond to your work.
-For each assignment, I will specify by name where you should upload it.
-While accommodations will be made for excused absences, you cannot make up assignments without first making specific arrangements with me.
+This will serve as a gallery to share with your classmates, as well as a place for us all to respond to your work.
+For each assignment, I will specify where you should upload it.

-Visual Analysis/Annotation Project (20%): For this assignment, you will choose from a set of instructor-supplied comics pages along with one you come up with to visually annotate and analyze.
+Visual Analysis/Annotation Project (20%): For this assignment, you will choose from a set of instructor-supplied comics pages to visually annotate and analyze.
 This means that you will either trace the pages, redraw in your own hand, scan, and then annotate the pages with notes and diagrammatic elements, in which you explain the effect of the various stylistic and other creative elements of the page.
 In other words, you will need to offer analytical commentary about why certain interesting creative decisions seem to have been made, and what they do to your understanding of the comic.
 The emphasis here is on observation - how much can you notice? - and what can you deduce from everything you have observed.
 The assignment is designed to help you think about the construction of a comic - how is it made, why is it made in this way, and what is the effect of it being made this way?